holdedhub/careers/openings/senior-frontend-engineer.md

 - You will be hands-on writing clean and maintainable code.
 - When you have developed something, you will know how to (and you will want to) deploy it to a production environment
-- As a senior developer, you will mentor other team members, and they will have you as a reference and someone to learn from.
+- As a developer, you will mentor other team members, and they will have you as a reference and someone to learn from.
 - You will lead architectural decisions, communicates them, and help teams to adopt the decisions.